 NEWS AND CURRENT ISSUES

-A group of seven people including a 17-year old girl, two women and four men, have been charged with sexual and physical abuse charges relating to three boys at the Katoomba circus school between 2014 and 2016.
+The group of seven people including a 17-year old girl, two women and four men, were charged with sexual and physical abuse charges relating to three boys at the Katoomba circus school between 2014 and 2016.
 The group has been charged with numerous offences including aggravated sexual assault of children under 10, sexual intercourse with children under 10, and aggravated kidnapping.

 You can read the full article here.